bseverns/seedBox/docs/ci_desktop_builds.md

   `CGWindowListCreateImage` API JUCE still leans on.
 The deployment target remains 11.0 so both Intel and Apple Silicon hosts stay happy, and we upload the bundled artifacts so testers can drag-drop without a local toolchain.
-CI now hunts for the VST3 bundle with `find` before running `lipo` so we catch path changes instead of bombing out with a missing file—feel free to use the same trick locally when JUCE tweaks its staging layout.
+CI now hunts for the VST3 bundle with `find` and then hunts for the actual binary inside the bundle before running `lipo`, so we catch staging-layout changes instead of bombing out with a missing file—feel free to use the same trick locally when JUCE shuffles its output folders.
 - **Linux host dependency sweep.** Installs JUCE’s usual suspects (`libx11-dev`, `libgtk-3-dev`, `libwebkit2gtk-4.1-dev`, `pkg-config`, etc.), configures the JUCE targets, and builds both the plugin and the app to ensure